 - Financial assets, which include cash and cash equivalents, trade receivables, employee advances and other advances and security deposits, investments in equity securities and other eligible current and non-current assets; - Financial liabilities, which include long and short-term loans and borrowings, trade payables, security deposits and other eligible current and non-current liabilities. - iii.
 Financial assets and financial liabilities are recognized when a Group becomes party to the contractual provisions of the instruments.
 Non derivative financial instruments are recognized initially at fair value including any directly attributable transaction costs except financial instruments measured at fair value through profit or loss which is initially measured at fair value.
-Financial assets are derecognized when substantial risks and rewards of ownership of the financial assets are neither transferred.
-In cases where substantial risks and rewards of ownership of the financial assets are neither transferred nor retained, financial assets are derecognized only when the Company has not retained control over the financial asset.
+Financial assets are derecognized when substantial risks and rewards of ownership of the financial asset have been transferred.
+In cases where substantial risks and rewards of ownership of the financial assets are neither transferred nor retained, financial assets are derecognized only when the Company has not retained control over the financial asset a) Cash and cash equivalents b) Loans and receivables

-3.11.3 Subsequent measurement of non-derivative financial instruments:
+${\bf 3.11.3} \quad {\bf Subsequent\ measurement\ of\ non-derivative\ financial\ instruments:}$